-On the Advanced tab in the unit properties, you can specify various parameters for generating reports, adjust colors for tracks, and set speed limits.
+On the Advanced tab of the unit properties, you can specify various parameters for generating reports, adjust colors for tracks, and set speed limitations.

 The required access rights:

 - View detailed properties.
 To view parameters for reports, driver activity source, and message filtration;

 - Edit not mentioned properties.
 To edit the color schemes of tracks or sensors;

 - Edit trip detector and fuel consumption.
 To edit report parameters and driver activity source;

 - Edit connectivity settings.
 To edit the parameters of message filtration.

 Parameters used in reports

 Consumption by rates, l/100 km

 In this field, you can indicate the fuel consumption per 100 km.
 To modify it, you should have the Edit trip detector and fuel consumption access right to the unit.
 You can indicate positive numerical values here.
 By default, the value is 0.